Isaac Peral: Subsequent developments in submarine design

 In 1895 John Philip Holland marked a major step forward in submarine development, designing for the first time a mixed internal combustion/electric propulsion system that would overcome the limited range of batteries.

 The first submarine to go on active duty in the Spanish Navy was built 22 years later based on the Holland class submarine and was named after Peral.
 His own experimental submarine was written off by the navy in 1913, but was salvaged in 1929 and sent to Cartagena, home port of the navy's submarine flotilla.
 It was kept in the local Arsenal, until it was handed over to the city, displayed from 1965 in different places of the harbour, and since 2012 shown in the nearby Naval Museum of Cartagena.

 Submarines with Peral's name in the Spanish Navy

-Peral's submarine torpedo boat is also known as the Peral Submarine, but never bore this name in service.
+Peral's submarine torpedo boat is known as Peral, but never bore this name in service.

 Submarines in service that have received his name are: